Computomics/MethylScore/README.md

  Minimum methylation level differences per context between any pair of sample clusters.
  <code>CLUSTER_MIN_METH_DIFF_CG</code>,<code>CLUSTER_MIN_METH_DIFF_CHG</code> and <code>CLUSTER_MIN_METH_DIFF_CHH</code> only apply
  when <code>DMRS_PER_CONTEXT</code> is set to true.
+ For each candidate region, cluster centers are searched to minimize the within-group variance.
+The value of k is iteratively incremented starting from k = 2, until the pairwise comparison of all cluster centers results in a methylation difference of less than <code>CLUSTER_MIN_METH_DIFF</code>.
+ This effectively discards likely irrelevant DMRs with only a few percentage points methylation difference.
 </details>

 <details>